Aquatic Play Without Going to Bid

 How a Purchasing Cooperative Saves Your Community Time and Resources

-Readying for next year’s refurbishments or renovations?
+Are you ready to install or refurbish your existing aquatic play structures?
 When it comes to making a bid, two options generally present themselves: a standard Request for Proposal (RFP) or purchasing cooperative.
 If you’re already familiar with what differentiates these two avenues, the choice should be an easy one.
 If you’re not, we’ll just go ahead and spoil the rest of this article: a purchasing cooperative is always the better option!

 So what exactly is a purchasing cooperative?
 Simply put, it’s a centralized hub that lets municipalities bypass the tedious bidding process for public projects (i.e. your splash pad or swimming pool).
 The cooperative, which is member-owned, does all the work to provide taxpayers with the best possible value.
 To give you a better understanding of how the process plays out and what makes it so superior, here are a few reasons why a purchasing cooperative is the way to go.